Transportation in South Bend, Indiana: Rail

 The South Shore Line connects the South Bend International Airport to Millennium Station in Chicago, Illinois.
 Electric commuter trains pass through towns such as Michigan City, Indiana and Gary, Indiana This journey takes approximately 1 hour 55 minutes.
 There is a proposal to extend the tracks southwest to a new terminus in downtown South Bend or even Elkhart, Indiana.

 Amtrak's Lake Shore Limited operates two trains everyday through South Bend Station while en route to Chicago via New York City or Boston.
 Capitol Limited offers service to Washington D.C.
 The station (of which there is only one in South Bend) saw a rise in passenger numbers by 2.01%, with 21,818 riders in 2017.

 In 2021, a local task force proposed that electric streetcars be brought back to South Bend.
 South Bend claims to have had the first electric streetcars in the country.
 The project has become known as RiverRail, a reference to the nearby river.
 The tram and line would have a hefty price tag, but newly allocated state and federal funding could bring costs down for the city.
-The system would likely cost $55 million USD per mile of track.
+The system would likely cost US$55 million per mile of track.